awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 + [View event logs for a stack](#key-tasks-cloudformation-logs)
 + [Delete a stack](#key-tasks-cloudformation-delete)

-Currently you cannot use the AWS Toolkit for JetBrains to directly [create stacks](#key-tasks-cloudformation-create) or to [change stack settings](#key-tasks-cloudformation-change)\.
+Currently, you can't use the AWS Toolkit for JetBrains to directly [create stacks](#key-tasks-cloudformation-create) or to [change stack settings](#key-tasks-cloudformation-change)\.
 However, you can do these tasks indirectly as part of working with AWS serverless applications and AWS Lambda functions, as follows\.

 [Top](#key-tasks)